 - Customer service representative for a multinational company

 The Foreign Agricultural Service (FAS), U.S. Agency for International Development (USAID), U.S. Department of State and U.S. Foreign Commercial Service (USFCS) offer internships and permanent positions abroad for qualified U.S. citizens.
 Foreign service officers with the U.S. Department of State may work as diplomats in U.S. consulates and embassies.
 Entry-level jobs such as these can lead to careers in public diplomacy, management, economics and political affairs.

 Career Outlook and Salary Information

-Customer service representatives are expected to see a 10% employment increase in general from 2014 to 2024, which is faster than the average for all occupations, according to the U.S. Bureau of Labor Statistics (BLS).
-The median annual wage for these types of professionals was $31,720 as of May 2015.
+Customer service representatives are expected to see a decline by 2% employment increase in general from 2018 to 2028, according to the U.S. Bureau of Labor Statistics (BLS).
+The median annual wage for these types of professionals was $33,750 as of May 2018.

 A.A.S. programs are structured to stand alone, preparing you for immediate work experience; however, increased earnings and professional growth most often are realized through pursuit of a higher degree and professional designation.
 By graduating from an A.A.S. program with an international trade specialization, you can apply your credits to a wide range of bachelor's degrees.

 Graduate degrees specifically titled for foreign trade are rare but international business degrees can relate to this field.
 A Master's of International Business Administration or a master's with a focus on trade and international economics could fit this career path.
 Courses may cover global politics, business, law, strategy, finance, negotiations and emerging markets.